phnx-im/docs/src/threat_model.md

 ## STRIDE based threat model

-This chapter contains a threat model for an MLS homeserver.
+This chapter contains a STRIDE threat model for an MLS homeserver that covers the homeserver's main endpoints.
 For now, this threat model is based solely on its functional requirements.
-As we build the specification of the homeserver, we will update this document to consider any additional assets.
+As we build the specification of the homeserver, we will update this document to consider any additional assets and add additional endpoints.

 ## Functional requirements